College Status / Updates

 Thank you for your understanding and cooperation in these very difficult circumstances.
 We hope that all our students and their families stay safe.
 For the latest government information please click here.

-Please find below details of some support services which may be useful over the Christmas period, but can be called upon at any time of the year.
+Please find below details of some support services which may be useful.
 These relate to Counselling Support, Housing Support and Foodbanks.

 Inspire Students - 0800 3895 362 - Inspire Students in an independent source of support and counselling for all students/trainees.
-They can be contacted for free, confidential and immediate support on the above number which is available 24/7, including Christmas.
+They can be contacted for free, confidential and immediate support on the above number which is available 24/7.
 If necessary, they can call you back.

 Lifeline - 0808 808 8000 - Lifeline is the Northern Ireland crisis response helpline service for people who are experiencing distress or despair.
 If you or someone you know is in distress or despair, Lifeline is here to help.
 Calls to Lifeline are free and Lifeline counsellors are available 24/7 to listen and help in confidence.
 Deaf and hard of hearing Textphone users can call Lifeline on 18001 0808 808 8000.